shawnislamice/assignment-10/README.md

 Welcome to My Awesome Website!
 Visit the live site [here](https://real-state-assignment.web.app/).

-Welcome to your one-stop shop for finding your dream property!
-At PrebonBuilders, we understand the excitement and challenges of embarking on a real estate journey.
-Whether you're a first-time buyer seeking your perfect starter home, or a seasoned investor searching for the next big opportunity, we're here to empower your search.
-Our user-friendly platform offers a comprehensive selection of listings across various property types, locations, and budgets.
-Dive in and explore a world of possibilities -  your new chapter awaits!
+Welcome to Prebon Travels - your ultimate destination for discovering your dream getaway!
+At Prebon Travel, we understand the thrill and excitement of embarking on a travel adventure.
+Whether you're a first-time traveler seeking your perfect vacation spot or a seasoned explorer in search of your next unforgettable journey, we're here to empower your exploration.

+Our user-friendly platform offers a comprehensive selection of travel destinations across the globe, catering to various interests, preferences, and budgets.
+From exotic beach resorts and vibrant city escapes to serene countryside retreats and adrenaline-fueled adventures, Prebon Travel has something for every traveler.

 ## Website Structure
 - **NavBar:** In the NavBar Website name and routes are placed.
-There are six routes and at the right sight of the NavBar when user was not logged in there was a signin and signup option was present, when user logged in user image was shown when clicking on user image then some options was shown: User Name, Your Profile, Cart, Favourites and Logout
+There are six routes and at the right sight of the NavBar when user was not logged in there was a signin and signup option was present, when user logged in user image was shown when clicking on user image then some options was shown: User Name, Your Profile, My List, Gallery, Country, Add Country and Logout

 - **Body:** You can see the main contents and features in the body.